RedisLabs/redislabs-docs/content/rc/security/database-security/network-security.md

 ---
-Title: Network Security
+Title: Network security
 description:
 weight: 30
 alwaysopen: false
 categories: ["RC"]
 ---

-Redis Cloud supports two types of network security: [IP Restrictions](#ip-and-subnet-restructions) and [VPCs](#virtual-private-clouds).
+Redis Cloud supports two types of network security: [IP Restrictions](#ip) and [VPCs](#virtual-private-clouds).
 These features are available in most Redis Cloud configurations, as indicated in the table below:

 <table>
 <tbody>